g-vansh/g-vansh.github.io/_publications/Sponsoring-Innovation.md

 1. Designing a data pipeline from scratch to create an unbalanced panel dataset of ~15000 GitHub users and their repositories.
 2. Executing the data pipeline in Python on a Unix environment, and processing the data into a panel using STATA.
 3. Merging datasets collected using GraphQL and GitHub Archive, both of which had differing formats and structures.
-4. Conducting preliminary data analysis in STATA, and contributing to experimental design as well.
+4. Conducting data analyses in STATA, and contributing to experimental design as well.
 5. Improving the empirical strategy for the paper to fix the challenges we encounter.
+6. Creating a survey and a discrete choice experiment to understand users' motivations behind their contributions to open source.

 **Abstract:**